 Many studies have linked excessive consumption of soda to obesity and type-2 diabetes.
 Soda is filled with sugar calories, which can contribute to insulin resistance and increased risk for diabetes.
 It also doesn’t make you feel full and can even make you hungrier.
 People who consume 1-2 cans of soda daily have a 26% increased risk of type-2 diabetes.

 Soda can cause damage to the tooth enamel

 The sugar in soda can damage your teeth, but that’s not all!
 Acids, flavorings and preservatives in soda can also damage your tooth enamel.
 It’s not the only drink that’s damaging, but it’s one more reason to avoid it.

 A study found that over 14 years, drinking 8oz of soda daily corresponded to 1.9 years of aging, while 20 oz daily corresponded to 4.6 years – the same as smoking!

 So you want to stop drinking soda.
 Now what?

+What you eat (and drink) is just as important as how much you walk for weight loss and general health.
 If you’re a frequent soda drinker, there are steps you can take to reduce your soda intake.